Move to the new System.Text.Json APIs

 Use a custom JSON property naming policy

-Assume if you want to change the JSON property name before sending it to the server.
-You can do it easily with the Microsoft JSON library.
+Assume you want to change the JSON property name before sending it to the server.
+You can easily do it using the Microsoft JSON library

 public class SnakeNamePolicy : JsonNamingPolicy